D2-mods/Better-IWD-Pregen/README.md

 Increase movement speed of IWD shapeshifts (IWD1, IWD:EE) -

-**IWDEE:**
-- Increases movement of polar bear and winter wolf forms.
+- Increases movement of all IWD animal and elemental forms.
-- Winter wolf will move slightly faster than in natural form.
+- Winter wolf moves slightly faster than in natural form.
-- Polar bear is similar speed or slightly slower (depending on angle of movement).

-**IWD1 (classic):**
-- Increases movement of all Druid shapeshifts.
-- The winter wolf moves faster than in natural form.
 - Polar bear gets a huge increase.
 It now moves similar speed to natural form (instead of ridiculously slow).
-- The boring beetle and elementals are slightly slower than natural form.
+- The boring beetle and elementals are still slower than natural form, but fast enough to be usable out of combat.

-**Additional info:**
+Compatibility:
 - There are no conflicts with this tweak and the similar tweak in my [Polymorph fixes](https://github.com/D2-mods/Polymorph-fixes-for-IWDEE) mod.
 If differing options are chosen, the game will use whichever is installed last.
 - Classic IWD: The 2 installer options are identical.
 Game doesn't have a polymorph spell.
+- If using the cdtweaks "Increase Party Movement Speed" tweak, movement will be slower than natural form when out of combat.
+It adjusts by a percentage of base movement, and natural form has higher base speed so it gets a bigger boost.
+When in combat, or if the movement boost is disabled, changes from this tweak will apply normally.

 --

 </details>